 What we provide

-- A mentor, who will work with you 1:1 via video call each week, answer your questions via chat/email, and work with you to design and execute a good project to stretch your skills.
-Mentors for this cohort include:
+- A mentor who will collaborate with you 1:1 weekly via video call, answer your questions via chat/email, and work with you to design and execute a project that will stretch your skills.
+Mentors for this class include:

 What we're looking for

-We’re open to all experience levels and backgrounds that meet the above criteria—it’s a common myth that you need a PhD to work in AI (many OpenAI employees don’t have one).
+We’re open to all experience levels and backgrounds that meet the below criteria—it’s a common myth that you need a PhD to work in AI (many OpenAI employees don’t have one).

-We look for people who are comfortable writing software, but no previous machine learning experience is required.
-This is a remote program open to anyone with US work authorization located in US timezones.
+We look for people who are comfortable writing software (2+ years in software engineering), but no previous machine learning experience is required.
+This is a remote program open to anyone already with US work authorization located in US timezones.
 We ask all Scholars to document their experiences studying deep learning to hopefully inspire others to join the field too.

 You are eligible to apply if:

-- You have US work authorization and are located in the United States for the duration of the program; We give preference to applicants who can be physically present during the program.
+- You already have US work authorization and are located in the United States for the duration of the program.

 - You are comfortable programming in Python (other languages are helpful, but you’ll spend the program writing in Python).

 - Technical skills.
 The stronger your technical background, the more time you’ll spend focusing on the deep learning itself.